Car Accidents Caused by Fatigued Driving

 Contact Our Experienced North Carolina Car Accident Lawyers

 Have you been injured in a car accident that was potentially caused by the other driver falling asleep at the wheel?
 A North Carolina car accident attorney at Riddle & Brantley may be able to recover compensation for your medical expenses and other losses.
-Call our attorneys at 1-800-525-7111 and let’s review you claim.

 We take a compassionate, results-oriented approach to car accident cases to secure money for you as quickly as possible.
 The consultation is always free, and you will never pay attorney fees unless we secure compensation on your behalf.